 - It is required that all departments/activities contact the controller's office at 3-6980 prior to agreeing to accept any donations of property.

-Transfers - Transfers between departments will be accomplished by means of an Asset Transfer Form, obtainable through this link or from the Property Manager.
+Transfers - Transfers between departments will be accomplished by means of an Property Transfer Form, obtainable through this link or from the Property Manager.

-- The relinquishing departmental custodian will initiate the Asset Transfer Form and forward to the receiving departmental custodian.
+- The relinquishing departmental custodian will initiate the Property Transfer Form and forward to the receiving departmental custodian.

 - When the transfer is made, the department receiving the equipment will indicate the new custodian name, custodian number, new building, and new room number and forward the original copy the Property Manager.

 Excess Property - All college officials share responsibility for effective utilization of property.

 - Property for which the using department no longer has a need should be returned to the Property Manager for reissue or disposal.

 - Excess property will be transferred to Property Management using the Property Transfer Form.